-Other species that present possible negative interactions with spotted frog include reptiles (snakes), amphibians (salamanders, frogs) ducks, gulls, herons, and egrets (Ross et al, 1993).
+Other species that present possible negative interactions with spotted frog include reptiles (snakes), amphibians (salamanders, frogs) sandhill cranes, ducks, gulls, herons, and egrets (Ross et al, 1993).
 Under normal situations, predation or competition from these sources normally would not injure healthy populations of spotted frog.
 However, the effects of the interactions with the above combined sources could result in further depletions of already fragile populations.

 In the fall of 2001, chytrid fungus (Batrachonytrium dendrobatidis) was detected in spotted frogs in three separate locations in the Heber Valley resulting in the initiation of an intensive monitoring plan.
+Another study revealed more Columbia spotted frog populations along the Wasatch Front to test positive for Chytrid.
 Chytrid fungus infects only the keratinized epithelium of amphibians, limiting it in tadpoles to their mouthparts.
+Worldwide declines of amphibian populations have been caused by chytrid fungus (Berger et al., 1998, Bosch et. al., 2001).
 Normal spotted frog tadpoles exhibit well-defined black and bilaterally symmetrical oral-disk, jaw sheath (beak) and toothrows (2 upper, 2 lower).
 Chytrid infected tadpoles lack pigment in either toothrows or beak, which may be accompanied by redness and swelling in more advanced cases (Fellers et al, 2001).
 Examination was performed before tadpoles began to metamorphose since the beak and toothrows lose pigment with the transformation of the mouth.